fmquina/magicbookproject/pages/about.md

 title: About
 layout: about
 permalink: /about.html
-# include CollectionBuilder info at bottom
-credits: false
-# Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---
-{% include feature/jumbotron.html padding="50px" heading=false text=false objectid="/objects/soi-79-pore-over-the-pages.jpg" %}
-## About
+# About the Project

-*Pore Over the Pages* was created by [Francis Quina](https://www.english.pitt.edu/people/francis-quina) for the course Making and Unmaking the Book, which was taught by [Dr. Jennifer Waldron](https://www.english.pitt.edu/people/jennifer-waldron) at the [University of Pittsburgh](https://www.english.pitt.edu), Fall 2024.
+*Pore Over the Pages* was created by [Francis Quina](https://www.english.pitt.edu/people/francis-quina) for the course "Making and Unmaking the Book" taught by [Dr. Jennifer Waldron](https://www.english.pitt.edu/people/jennifer-waldron) at the [University of Pittsburgh](https://www.english.pitt.edu), Fall 2024.

 The card images were taken from [Scryfall.com](https://scryfall.com).
 Use of the card images, all of which belong to the game publisher Wizards of the Coast, is in accordance with the company's fan content policy, which are outlined [here](https://company.wizards.com/en/legal/fancontentpolicy).